eliramnof/eliramnof.github.io/_pages/about.md

 Laminar to low Reynolds turbulent flows in the human respiratory system for pharmacology and disease modeling, including airborne viral transmission.

-More recently, I have been working on modeling flows in the tumor microenvironment of cancer patients for improved prediction, leveraging advanced image analysis tools and  and machine learning.
+More recently, I have been working on modeling flows in the tumor microenvironment of cancer patients for improved prediction, leveraging advanced image analysis tools and machine learning.